 This workshop is OPEN to the PUBLIC.
 Please click HERE if you would like to be on our waiting list.
 Level I is a pre-requisite for Level II.
 Fee is $37/person.
-Workshop fees are not transferable or refundable.
+Workshop fees are non-refundable and not transferable to another workshop.

 Level I Workshop: The 2.25-Hour Introductory Women’s Self-Defense Program

 This beginner workshop focuses on recognizing pre-assault behavior, learning ways to deter or avoid an attack before it becomes physical, understanding how predators think and what they look for in their victims, enhancing decision-making around lifestyle choices that minimize vulnerability yet maintain personal freedoms, and finding the inner-strength to fight back.

 Level II Workshop: The 2.25-Hour Intermediate Women’s Self-Defense Program

 This intermediate workshop takes Level 1 another step further, allowing for a brief review, practice of acquired strikes, and instruction of additional basic self-defense techniques that deal with a variety of situations and potential attacks.
 The focus is on “hands-on” self-defense skills, techniques and strategies.
 Level I is a prerequisite for this workshop.